Arts & Sciences Award Program

-The Arts & Sciences Award Program is available to students with hearing loss who are in grades one through twelve to participate in after-school, weekend or summer programs focused on developing skills in the arts or sciences.
+The Arts & Sciences Award Program is available to students who are deaf and hard of hearing who are in grades one through twelve.
+Awards allow students to participate in after-school, weekend or summer programs focused on developing skills in the arts or sciences.
 Programs may be offered through museums, nature centers, art or music centers, zoological parks, space and science camps, dance and theater studios, martial arts studios or any other program with a focus on the arts or sciences.
-Awards cannot be used for programs that offer academic credit, travel or study abroad, recreational summer camps, sports camps or sports, including figure skating or gymnastics.
+Awards cannot be used for programs that offer academic credit, travel or study abroad, recreational summer camps, sports camps or sports including figure skating or gymnastics.

 In order to be eligible for this program, applicants must meet all of the following criteria:

 - Bilateral hearing loss or Auditory Neuropathy (AN) must have been diagnosed prior to the child’s fourth birthday (pre-lingual).
 Note: children with unilateral (one-sided) hearing loss or unilateral AN do not qualify.

 - The child’s hearing loss must be in the moderately-severe to profound range.
 This means that the child must have an unaided Pure-Tone Average (PTA) of 55 dB or greater in the better-hearing ear in the speech frequencies of 500, 1000, 2000 and 4000 Hz.
 Children with cochlear implants meet this eligibility requirement.
 NOTE: this may not apply for children who have been diagnosed with AN.
 For information on required documentation for AN, please see the “documentation” section on the Application Submission Instructions page of the application packet.